redox-os/website/content/news/this-month-250930.md

 - (kernel) bjorn3 implemented partial support for RISC-V on the debugger
 - (kernel) bjorn3 unified the debugger code from all CPU architectures
 - (kernel) bjorn3 improved the debugging output handling
+- (kernel) bjorn3 replaced scrolling with wraparound on graphical debug to improve performance
 - (kernel) bjorn3 updated the code to Rust 2024 edition
 - (kernel) bjorn3 reduced more code duplication between x86 and x86_64
 - (kernel) bjorn3 reduced code duplication in logging between CPU architectures